 Personal message: I am delighted to be an International Ambassador for the BSC.
 I am a Professor in the Graduate School of Business & Law RMIT University and was formerly in the Law Faculty at Monash University, in Melbourne, Australia.
 For a number of years I was an Associate Chair of the Monash University Human Research Ethics Committee.
 I grew up in Melbourne and practiced law briefly before working in a statutory law reform agency, and then becoming an academic.
 I have degrees in Arts (English Literature) and Law from Monash University, and a PhD in Criminology from Cambridge University.
 I first began attending BSC conferences in the 1980s when I studied for the MPhil in Criminology at Cambridge, and continued when I returned in 1992 for doctoral studies.
 I have always found such interdisciplinary and comparative engagement invaluable in my research, which in recent years has incorporated criminal law, human rights laws, and regulatory theory in analyses of imprisonment and sentencing, prison overcrowding, crime and gender, and transitions from prison.
-Some of my current projects include examining how human rights principles can be implemented in places of detention such as prisons; whether and how children of offenders can be taken into account in sentencing and imprisonment decisions; the consequences of a criminal record for ex-offenders; defences for female homicide offenders; and restorative justice avenues for victims of sexual violence.
+Some of my current projects include examining how human rights principles can be implemented in places of detention such as prisons; whether and how children of offenders can be taken into account in sentencing and imprisonment decisions; the consequences of a criminal record for ex-offenders; legal and policy approaches to banning the corporal punishment of children; defences for female homicide offenders; and restorative justice avenues for victims of sexual violence.
 I look forward to continued interaction with BSC members in these and other projects.

-Professor of Law, School of Law, University of South Australia, Australia.
+Professor of Law, University of Pretoria